kogu-io/kogu/python-library.md

 * `comment` – Text to add as a comment.

 # <div id='upload'></div>`upload`
 > Creates Kogu specific File upload line to calling script stdout.
-The file is uploaded to the kogu server after the script execution has successfully completed.
+The file is uploaded to the Kogu server after the script execution has successfully completed.

 ```python
 Kogu.upload(filename)